leonhardtcode-maker/productivity-app/README.md

 This project allows users to create schedules and write notes to organize daily activities.
 The goal of this project is to practice building a frontend application using Vue.js.

+> Background image by [Lucas Calloch](https://unsplash.com/it/@dreiimos) uploaded in [unsplash](https://unsplash.com/it/foto/alberi-rossi-e-verdi-accanto-al-fiume-durante-il-giorno-P-yzuyWFEIk)

 ## Features
 - Add, edit, and delete schedules
 - Create and manage notes